 Family Medicine Residency: Greater Lawrence Family Medicine Residency

 Dr. McDonald initially studied dance and theatre at Colby College, but turned to medicine during a profound experience in Peace Corps Morocco.
-She earned a master’s degree in public health and a doctor of osteopathic medicine from UNE before completing training at the Greater Lawrence Family Medicine Residency (MA), where she served as chief resident.
+They earned a master’s degree in public health and a doctor of osteopathic medicine from UNE before completing training at the Greater Lawrence Family Medicine Residency (MA), where they served as chief resident.
 Dr. McDonald completed a teaching fellowship through the University of Massachusetts (2015-2016) and a leadership and advocacy fellowship through Physicians for Reproductive Choice (2016-2017).